tarwn/lessthandot-hugo/blogs/content/posts/2018-04-17-adding-twitter-authentication-to-an-asp-net-core-2-site-w-cosmos-db.md

     // ...
 }
 ```
 The Login method is straightforward: Find a user that has a UserAuthentication of Twitter with the given twitter id.
-If we can&#8217;t find a user, we don&#8217;t know who they are.
+If we can't find a user, we don't know who they are.

 Registration is a little trickier.
-We have to create and store both a `LoginUser` and `LoginUserAuthentication` object to successfully register the user and we need the generated `id` from the `LoginUser` that Cosmos DB generates from that save to populate the `UserId` property on the &#8220;LoginUserAuthentication</code> before saving.
+We have to create and store both a `LoginUser` and `LoginUserAuthentication` object to successfully register the user and we need the generated `id` from the `LoginUser` that Cosmos DB generates from that save to populate the `UserId` property on the “LoginUserAuthentication</code> before saving.
 So we create both classes, populate the `UserId` in between saves, and if the second save fails for any reason we delete the initial `LoginUser` document.

-I&#8217;m not sure that I like the &#8220;Twitter&#8221; string being passed around, so you can see I&#8217;ve switched to an enumerated value for Persistence and will likely refactor that back up the stack later.
+I'm not sure that I like the “Twitter” string being passed around, so you can see I've switched to an enumerated value for Persistence and will likely refactor that back up the stack later.

 Persistence needs some additional setup to create the new DocumentCollection, a method to retrieve a `LoginUser` document for a given Twitter identity, ability to Delete a user document, and methods to create and check given Twitter identities in the system.